 Any additional options that users need to delve into – such as advanced connection settings – can be easily accessed through the pull-down menu on the left of the pane.

 Finally, the company also offers a free web proxy service that changes the location of users’ traffic without also encrypting it like a VPN.
-At the time of writing, the service is suspended, but a message on the former setup page informs users that “we’ll be back with an even better version in a few months” so this may change in coming months.
+You can find the free proxy at the footer of the site.

 What kind of features does HideMyAss pack under the hood?